madaboutbrighton/serversleep/README.md

 ### Who do i need the `call-sleep` script as well as `sleep.sh`?

-You can call `sleep.sh` directly from the commandline.
-However, it is highly likely that you would want to call `sleep.sh` on a regualr basis, so that a shutdown occurs if the specified criteria are met.
+You can call `sleep.sh` directly from the command-line.
+However, it is highly likely that you would want to call `sleep.sh` on a regular basis, so that a shutdown occurs if the specified criteria are met.
 So another script is required that contains a call to `sleep.sh`.
 This script is named `call-sleep`.
 By placing it into one of the _cron_ directories it can be automatically run on a regular basis.
 Within this script, you can add your own specific options, such as client IP addresses to be checked.

 ### Why do you recomend only giving _root_ read, write and excecute permissions on `call-sleep`?

-The options within `call-sleep` could contain IP addesses and passwords.
-For securtiy reasons it makes sense to restrict access to this script.
+The options within `call-sleep` could contain IP addresses and passwords.
+For security reasons it makes sense to restrict access to this script.